Two wild elephants in green field at sunset in Sri Lanka

 Singapore - Explore Modern Day Urban Gardens at Supertree Grove

 During a visit to Singapore, travelers should not miss witnessing the 12 Supertrees up close at Supertree Grove, a part of Gardens by the Bay.
-Standing at 50 metres above the ground, the solar-powered iconic giants come alive at night with a light and musical show.
+Standing 50 meters above the ground, the solar-powered iconic giants come alive at night with a light and musical show.
 During the day, the trees act as an observatory where visitors can view the city skyline and a bird’s eye view of Marina Bay.
 While a more urban and futuristic experience than the rest, visiting the Supertrees is a must-do when visiting the island nation!

 Village on sandy beach near blue sea